PoCInnovation/Workshops/software/23.Starton/backend/README.md

     - Implement the UploadImage, Upload Metadata, MintNft methods

-    - Retrivied missing informations with the database to complete the requests on Starton.
+    - Retrieve missing information with the database to complete the requests on Starton.

     - Implement new routes corresponding to our controller in the NftRouter.ts